csecht/opencv-contour-utility/README.md

 The intention is to help OpenCV users understand the pertinent parameters and value ranges needed to identify objects.

 Development environment was Linux Ubuntu 20.04 with PyQt5 API.
-Has been tested in macOS 13.2 and Windows10 for basic functionality, but window formatting on those platforms still needs work.

 ## edge_it.py
 The module `edge_it.py` uses Canny edge detection, cv2.Canny, as the basis to identify contours.